Mai0313/Mentor/docs/opamp/opamp_parsed.md

 Here is the image describtion:
 ```
-The image depicts an electronic circuit diagram, specifically a differential amplifier circuit.
-The circuit consists of the following components:
+The image depicts an electronic circuit diagram featuring a differential pair of MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transistors).
+The circuit includes the following components and connections:

-1. **Transistors (M7 and M8)**: There are two MOSFET transistors labeled M7 and M8.
-The source terminals of both transistors are connected to the ground.
+1. **MOSFETs (M7 and M8)**: There are two MOSFETs labeled M7 and M8.
+The source terminals of both MOSFETs are connected to the ground.

 2. **Resistors (R3 and R4)**: There are two resistors labeled R3 and R4.
-Resistor R3 is connected between the drain of transistor M7 and a node labeled Q. Similarly, resistor R4 is connected between the drain of transistor M8 and the same node Q.
+Resistor R3 is connected between the drain of M7 and a node labeled Q. Similarly, resistor R4 is connected between the drain of M8 and the same node Q.

-3. **Current Source (IQ)**: There is a current source labeled IQ connected to the node Q and the ground.
+3. **Current Source (IQ)**: There is a current source labeled IQ connected to the node Q. The other terminal of the current source is connected to the ground.

 4. **Output Nodes (Vout1 and Vout2)**: The circuit has two output nodes labeled Vout1 and Vout2.
-Vout1 is connected to the drain of transistor M7, and Vout2 is connected to the drain of transistor M8.
+Vout1 is connected to the drain of M7, and Vout2 is connected to the drain of M8.

+5. **Connections**: The gate of M7 is connected to the left side of the circuit, and the gate of M8 is connected to the right side of the circuit.
+The node Q is a common point where the current source IQ, resistors R3 and R4, and the sources of M7 and M8 are connected.

-The circuit is likely used for amplifying the difference between two input signals applied to the gates of transistors M7 and M8.
+The circuit appears to be a differential amplifier, where the differential input is applied to the gates of M7 and M8, and the differential output is taken from the drains of M7 and M8 (Vout1 and Vout2).
 The current source IQ provides a constant current, which is split between the two branches of the circuit.
-The resistors R3 and R4 help in converting the current variations into voltage variations at the output nodes Vout1 and Vout2.
 ```

 If the first stage incorporates a telescopic cascode to achieve a high gain, then the CMFB loops can be realized as shown in Fig. 9.64.
 While not precise, the CM sensing of *X* and *Y* avoids loading the high impedances at these nodes, thereby maintaining a high voltage gain.